michelruizfuentes/-SDS291-FinalProject/README.md

 library(vtable)
 ```

+## Introduction

+Our team is investigating the research question:

+How the funding amount a tech company receives is affected by the GDP per capita of the country it is based in and moderated by whether it is in the Series C funding stage or not.

+We are assessing the correlation between the funding amount (startups receive from investors) and eco- nomic variables that can reveal trends that help tech startups raise capital and boost the country’s economy.
+Furthermore, our research could show what economic factors contribute to the likelihood of tech companies receiving funding from investors.
+We are modeling our data with the intent to: classify, summarize patterns, and test a theory.
+First, we would like to classify what variables positively correlate with the funding amount that tech startups receive.
+Then, we will summarize our trends, and lastly, we will test the theory that Series C stage companies are more likely to receive funding from investors.

 ## Background and Significance

 As ventures or young and growing companies, these startups must gather capital to develop with their ideas.
 This funding will come from investors like venture capitalists, banks, hedge funds, or high net-worth individuals.
 The funding amount offered by an investor is based on several factors: their level of interest in the market, the company’s valuation, and what the current funding stage reveals about the startup’s growth potential.
 Each funding stage possesses distinct characteristics that demonstrate the company’s track record and risk, hence its Valuation score.
 In our data analysis, we will investigate how the funding stage of a company affects the funding amount they receive from an investor.